 Secondary Drinking Water Standards

-1 One site exceeded the AL for lead which resulted in a 90th-percentile value of 17 ppb.
-The 90th-percentile value means that 90 percent of customers sampled were below that level.
-These system-wide levels exceed the AL set by the EPA based on the one residence and small number of samples.
-CWS is in the process of evaluating and optimizing the existing corrosion control treatment.
+2 One residence exceeded the lead action level twice.
+The system was 8.3 ppb at the 90th percentile, well under the AL. The 90th percentile value means that 90 percent of customers sampled were below that level.
+Infants and children who drink water containing lead in excess of the action level may experience delays in their physical or mental development.
+Children may show slight deficits in attention span and learning abilities.
+Adults who drink water with an excess of lead over many years may develop kidney problems or high blood pressure.
 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
-It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
-You may wish to have your water tested and/or flush your tap for 30 seconds to two minutes before using tap water.
+It is possible that lead levels in your home may be higher than in other homes in the community as a result of materials used in your home’s plumbing.
+If you are concerned about elevated lead levels in your home’s water, you may wish to have your water tested and/or flush your tap for 30 seconds to 2 minutes before using tap water.
 Additional information is available from the EPA Safe Drinking Water Hotline at (800) 426-4791.

 |AS||Internal corrosion of AC water mains|